Kiana Williams: Professional career

+WNBA

-Seattle Storm (2021)
+First and second stints with the Seattle Storm (2021–2022)

 Williams was drafted by the Seattle Storm in the second round of the 2021 WNBA draft with the 18th overall pick.
 Considered a longshot to make the Storm roster with one of the deepest backcourts in the WNBA, Williams made the final roster for the opening game of the 2021 season.
 She was released from the Seattle Storm roster on June 28, 2021.
-On October 25, 2021 she signed to play overseas with the Adelaide Lightning.

-Phoenix Mercury

 On March 1, 2022, Williams signed a training camp contract with the Phoenix Mercury prior to the 2022 WNBA season.
 She was ultimately released at the end of training camp and did not make the roster.

-Seattle Storm (2022)

 Williams signed a hardship contract with the Storm on May 27, 2022, and played 3 games with the Storm before being released from her hardship.

-Connecticut Sun
+Connecticut Sun (2022)

 On July 27, 2022, Williams signed a 7-Day Contract with the Connecticut Sun.
+She played in one game before being released.

+On February 4, 2023, Williams signed a training camp contract with the Minnesota Lynx.
+On May 8, she was waived by the Lynx and did not make the roster.

+Third stint with the Seattle Storm (2024)

+On February 23, 2024, Williams signed a training camp contract with the Storm and made the final roster.
+On July 2, 2024, she was waived by the Storm.
+On July 5, 2024, she was re-signed by the team to a seven-day contract and then to a second one on July 14.
+Upon its expiration on August 18, Williams was released by the Storm.

+Phoenix Mercury (2025–present)

+Williams signed with the Phoenix Mercury on a rest-of-season contract on June 26, 2025.
+On July 10, she was waived by the Mercury, but she was re-signed by the team to a seven-day contract on July 15 and the signed a second seven-day contract on July 22.
+She signed her third seven-day contract with the Mercury only on August 13 and upon its expiration on August 20 she signed a rest-of-season contract with the team.

+Overseas

+On October 25, 2021 she signed with the Adelaide Lightning of the Women's National Basketball League.

+Williams played for Hefei of the Women's Chinese Basketball Association during the 2024–25 season.

+Williams signed with Botaş SK of the Turkish Super League for the 2025–26 season.